-The performance of the Fund has been directly impacted by the economic effects of COVID-19 through its equities investments as the Jamaican Stock Exchange has seen a significant decline across all indices during the year resulting in unrealised fair value losses recorded on most of the positions held by the Fund.
+In 2020, the performance of the Fund was directly impacted by the economic effects of the novel Coronavirus (COVID-19) pandemic through its equities investments as the Jamaican Stock Exchange saw a significant decline across all indices resulting in unrealised fair value losses recorded on most of the positions held by the Fund.
+In the current year, the Jamaica Stock Exchange saw improvements in the indices relative to the previous period this was largely driven by the manufacturing sector lead by positive financial performance of companies in the food manufacturing and construction segments.
+This resulted in an improvement in the unrealised fair value gains recorded on positions held at the end of 2021.